vzhang40/Multifidelity-Monte-Carlo-Examples/README.md

 The scripts `mfmcExp.m` and `mfmcCDR.m` respectively implements the Multifidelity Monte Carlo method for mean estimation [[1](https://doi.org/10.3934/fods.2024049)] for the numerical experiments performed in [[2](https://doi.org/10.3934/fods.2024049)] while the scripts `mfLinearExp.m` and `mfLinearCDR.m` implements Multifidelity Monte Carlo Method for Linear Regression described in [[2](https://doi.org/10.3934/fods.2024049)] with the same examples.

 ## Background
 The Monte Carlo Methods are a large class of computational algorithms that uses Random Sampling to obtain results.
-For a single-fidelity (one model) implementation of the Monte Carlo mean estimator, we find that while results are robust, convergence to he solution is costly and requires many samples.
+For a single-fidelity (one model) implementation of the Monte Carlo mean estimator, we find that while results are robust, convergence to the solution is costly and requires many samples.

-Monte Carlo Mean Estimator
+Monte Carlo Mean Estimator:

 <p align="center">
 	$$\mathbb{E}[f(X)] \sim \hat{y}_N = \frac{1}{N}\sum_{i=1}^{N}f(x_i) $$